influxdata/docs.influxdata.com-ARCHIVE/content/platform/monitoring/tools/measurements-internal.md

 ####  rpcFailures

-* The total number of RPC failures, which are errors that did not recover.
+* The total number of RPC failures, which are RPCs that did not recover.
 * Data type: integer

 ####  rpcReadBytes

-* The total number of bytes read.
+* The total number of RPC bytes read.
 * Data type: integer

 ####  rpcRetries